Mercury (planet): Surface conditions and exosphere

-On November 29, 2012, NASA confirmed that images from MESSENGER had detected that craters at the north pole contained water ice.
-MESSENGER principal investigator Sean Solomon is quoted in The New York Times estimating the volume of the ice to be large enough to "encase Washington, D.C., in a frozen block two and a half miles deep".

 According to NASA, Mercury is not a suitable planet for Earth-like life.
 It has a surface boundary exosphere instead of a layered atmosphere, extreme temperatures, and high solar radiation.
 It is unlikely that any living beings can withstand those conditions.
 Some parts of the subsurface of Mercury may have been habitable, and perhaps life forms, albeit likely primitive microorganisms, may have existed on the planet.